Does Distilled Water Have Calcium

 Surface water is another source of drinking water that can contain varying amounts of calcium.
 This can include lakes, rivers, and reservoirs that are used to supply drinking water to cities and towns.
 The level of calcium in surface water depends on several factors such as the type of rock or sediment it passes through on its way to the surface, as well as any runoff from agricultural or urban activities nearby.

-See also Who Has Distilled Water In Stock
+See also Is Poland Springs Distilled Water

 Treated drinking water is also a source that may contain calcium.
 This